vampywiz17/hassio-matrix-webhook/matrix-webhook/README.md

 ### Using Emojis for Verification

 - Emojis are used for basic verification of incoming webhook requests.
-- The user must include the correct emoji in the message for it to be processed.
+- You able to start verification a other client (for example Element).
+The addon automatically accept it.
+- You can verify the emojis in addon log.

 ### Home Assistant usage